-As part of this program, the EU contributed \$24 million to develop the coordination capacity of African Regional Economic Communities (RECs).
+As part of the African Regional Economic Communities Program, the EU contributed \$24 million to develop the coordination capacity of African Regional Economic Communities (RECs).
 Participating RECs include the Economic Community for Central African States, the Economic Community of West African States, the Intergovernmental Authority on Development, and the Southern African Development Community.
-Thanks to their involvement, African governments, decision-makers, and communities of practice will be able to leverage additional expertise, technical knowledge, and best operational practices from a wide range of stakeholders.
+Thanks to their involvement.
+African governments, decision-makers, and communities of practice will be able to leverage additional expertise, technical knowledge, and best operational practices from a wide range of stakeholders.